Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/appsflyer-cohort.md

       - For Android audiences: Google Advertiser ID, Amplitude User ID, or AppsFlyer Customer User ID
 6. Save the destination.

-#### Configure the sync
+## Send a cohort

-Next, follow these steps to sync any of your Amplitude cohorts to your AppsFlyer destinations:
+Follow these steps to sync any of your Amplitude cohorts to your AppsFlyer destinations:

 1. From the Cohorts page in Amplitude, click the cohort for which you want to create an AppsFlyer audience, or create a cohort.
 2. Click **Sync**.